Dhruvaraju/prime/README.md

 ## git stash clear
 - To delete the stashes available in stash list
-- It is non recovarable command
+- It is a non recoverable command